 - 3 eggs, separated

-- 4.4 oz Goat Cheese Brie, rind removed
+- 4.4 ounces Goat Cheese Brie, rind removed

 - Butter and flour (4) 1 cup ramekins and set aside.
-Preheat oven to 375.
-Bring water to a boil in a large pot.
+Preheat oven to 375F/190C degrees.
+Bring the 8 cups of water to a boil in a large pot.

 - In a medium saucepan, melt the butter over low heat.
 Stir in the flour and cook, whisking constantly, until flour is a pale golden color, about 2 minutes.
 Turn heat up to medium and gradually add the milk, whisking constantly, until mixture thickens, about 3-4 minutes.
 Add the Goat Cheese Brie and whisk until cheese is fully melted and incorporated.
 Add the salt and pepper.
 Remove the pan from the heat.
 Lightly beat the egg yolks and add to the cheese/egg mixture, beating until mixture is smooth.
 Stir in fresh rosemary and set aside.